-#PBS -1 select=NN:ncpus=CC:mpiprocs=TT:mem=24GB
+#PBS -1 select=NN:ncpus=CC :mpiprocs=TT:mem=24GB

-Please note: if you are requiring a larger memory with respect to the "main amount" on the system, the number of "effective core" could increase.
+Please note: if you are requiring a larger memory with respect to the "main amount" on the system, the number of "effective cores" and the cost of your job could increase.
 For more information refers to the "accounting" section.